-Please find detailed information about our briefings, the speakers, about CTA and about our partners on this page.
-You can also find information about the press coverage of our last meetings.
+Please find detailed information about our briefings, about CTA and about our partners on this page.
+You can also find information about the press coverage of our latest meetings.

 Brussels Development Briefings

-The next Brussels Briefing will be held on 26th June and focus on “Losses and Waste along the Food Chain”.
+The next Brussels Briefing will be held in 2015.
 To register for the Briefing, please click here, specifying that you would like to attend as a journalist.
-For any question, don’t hesitate to send us an email to brussels.briefings[AT]cta.int.
+For any questions, please don’t hesitate to send us an email to Isolina Boto – firstname.lastname@example.org.

-To get direct access to all of our last briefings, please click here.
-We provide you with a full video documentation of the events in French and English, a resume of the conference as well as a topical reader, information about the speakers and the PowerPoint presentations that they gave.
+To get direct access to all of our previous briefings, please click here.
+We provide you with a full video documentation of the events in French and English, a summary of the conference as well as a topical reader, information about the speakers and the presentations that they gave.

 The Technical Centre for Agricultural and Rural Cooperation (CTA) is an ACP-EU institution working in the field of information for development.
 We operate under the ACP-EU Cotonou Agreement and our headquarters are in The Netherlands.
 When it was set up, in 1984, CTA was given the challenging task of improving the flow of information among stakeholders in agricultural and rural development in African, Caribbean and Pacific (ACP) countries.
 [Read more]

-The operational Office in Brussels has the following objectives:
+The CTA Office in Brussels has the following objectives: